codeskills-dev/md-to-react-email/pre-planning/PROJECT-BREAKDOWN.md

 ## Usage:

-- Directly as react-email component
+- Directly as `React-email` component

 ```
 import {ReactEmailMarkdown} from "md-to-react-email"